KaitlynParsons/kaitlynparsons.github.io/README.md

 ## Kaitlyn Parsons
 - This repository will represent my digital portfolio/resume.
 - My goal is to try to dedicate 1-2 hours a week into this and expand it using emerging technologies and concepts.
+- Watch this space as a public link will become available when ready :)
+- In the meantime you can read about my experience on my [LinkedIn](https://www.linkedin.com/in/kpars/).

 ### Prerequisites
 - Node
 - Git

 ### Setup
 1. Npm install